-The principal sources of the Group's energy consumption were petrol and diesel consumption by vehicles and machinery as well as purchased electricity.
+The principal sources of the Group's energy consumption are non-renewable fuels, which include petrol and diesel consumed by vehicles and machinery, as well as purchased energy, which includes electricity.
 The Group aims to minimise the environmental impacts resulted from its operations by identifying and adopting appropriate measures.
 Energy-saving policies, measures, and practices have been developed to show our commitment to improving energy efficiency.
-Owing to our business operation model, the consumption of resources by the Group depends greatly on external factors such as location of projects, number of projects and size of the civil works.
+Owing to its business operation model, the consumption of resources by the Group depends greatly on external factors such as location of projects, number of projects and size of the civil works.
 Although it is relatively difficult for us to control the usage of energy for our business operations, we endeavour to use resources more efficiently in all facets of our operations.
-In 2022, the Group set a target of reducing the total energy consumption intensity (MWh/thousand RM revenue) by 2025 compared to 2022 (2022: 0.005 MWh/thousand RM revenue).
+The Group has set a target of reducing the total energy consumption intensity (MWh/thousand RM revenue) by 2025 compared to 2022 (2022: 0.005 MWh/thousand RM revenue).